sancelot/pdf2image-optimizer/README.md

 - **macOS**: `brew install poppler`

 ## 🚀 Quick Start
+NB: I would suggest to launch benchmarks and then choose solution that will give best result suiting your documents

 ### Option 1: Drop-in Replacement (Recommended)
 ```python
 from pdf_optimizer import apply_patch